-SECTION C - SECURITIES C.1 Type and class of the securities being offered, Adobe's shares of common stock, par value \$0.0001 per share ("Shares") offered pursuant to this prospectus can be either treasury shares or newly issued Shares, at Adobe's sole discretion. including the security The Shares are or will, after their issuance, be listed on Nasdaq Global requirements.

-Not applicable.
-Adobe's working capital is sufficient for its present information statement identification code Select Market ("NASDAQ") under the symbol "ADBE."
+SECTION C - SECURITIES C.1 Type and class of the securities being offered, including the security identification code Adobe's shares of common stock, par value \$0.0001 per share ("Shares") offered pursuant to this prospectus can be either treasury shares or newly issued Shares, at Adobe's sole discretion.
+The Shares are or will, after their issuance, be listed on Nasdaq Global Select Market ("NASDAQ") under the symbol "ADBE."
 The CUSIP for the Shares is 00724F101.
 C.2 Currency of the securities issue The United States Dollar is the currency of the securities issue.
-C.3 Number of shares issued As of February 27, 2015, Adobe was authorized to issue 900,000,000 Shares and 2,000,000 shares of preferred stock, par value \$0.0001 per share.
-As of March 20, 2015, there were 500,269,100 Shares outstanding and no shares of preferred stock issued or outstanding.
+C.3 Number of shares issued As of March 4, 2016, Adobe was authorized to issue 900,000,000 Shares and 2,000,000 shares of preferred stock, par value \$0.0001 per share.
+As of March 25, 2016, there were 500,209,547 Shares outstanding and no shares of preferred stock issued or outstanding.
 C.4 Rights attached to the securities No Participating Employee (as defined in Element E.3 below) shall have any voting, dividend, or other stockholder rights with respect to any offering under the ESPP until the Shares have been purchased and delivered to the Participating Employee.
 Following such purchase and delivery, the Participating Employee shall be entitled to the rights attached to the Shares, as further described below: Dividend Rights.
 Adobe's Restated Certificate of Incorporation does not provide for dividend rights for the Shares.
 Under the General Corporation Law of the State of Delaware (US) (the "DGCL") and subject to preferences that may apply to shares of Adobe preferred stock outstanding at the time, the holders of outstanding Shares are entitled to receive dividends either (1) out of the surplus, or (2) in case there shall be no such surplus, out of the company's net profits for the fiscal year in which the dividend is declared and/or the preceding fiscal year as Adobe's Board of Directors (the "Board") may from time to time determine (see Section 170 DGCL).
 Voting Rights.
 Each holder of Shares is entitled to one vote for each Share held on all matters submitted to a vote of Adobe's stockholders.
 Right to Receive Liquidation Distributions.
 Upon a liquidation, dissolution or winding-up of the Company, the assets legally available for distribution to stockholders are distributable ratably among the holders of the outstanding Shares at that time after payment of any liquidation preferences on any outstanding preferred stock.
 No Preemptive, Redemptive or Conversion Provisions.
 The Shares are not entitled to preemptive rights and are not subject to conversion or redemption.

 C.5 Transferability restrictions Not applicable.
 The Shares in this offering are registered on Form S-8 with the SEC and are generally freely transferable.
 C.6 Admission to trading on a regulated market Not applicable.
 As noted in Element C.1 above, the Shares are listed on NASDAQ.
-C.7 Dividend policy Adobe did not declare or pay any cash dividends on its Shares during fiscal 2014, fiscal 2013 or fiscal 2012.
+C.7 Dividend policy Adobe did not declare or pay any cash dividends on its Shares during fiscal 2015, fiscal 2014 or fiscal 2013.
 Under the terms of its credit agreement and lease agreements, Adobe is not prohibited from paying cash dividends unless payment would trigger an event of default or one currently exists.
 Adobe does not anticipate paying any cash dividends in the foreseeable future.